Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type: Introduction

 Our paper is organised as follows.
 In the next section, we recall the definition of generalised non-crossing partitions for well-generated complex reflection groups and of decomposition numbers in the sense of \cite{KratCB,KratCF,KrMuAB}, and we review some basic facts.
 The first cyclic sieving conjecture is subsequently stated in Section~\ref{sec:siev1}.
-Section~\ref{sec:aux1} contains the announced auxiliary lemmas which, for the 26 exceptional types, allow a reduction of the conjecture to a finite problem.
+In Section~\ref{sec:pol}, we outline an elementary proof that the $q$-Fu\ss--Catalan number, which is the polynomial $P$ in the cyclic sieving phenomena concerning the generalised non-crossing partitions for well-generated complex reflection groups, is always a polynomial with non-negative integer coefficients, as required by the definition of cyclic sieving.
+(Full details can be found in \cite[Sec.~4]{KrMuAE}.
+The reader is referred to the first paragraph of Section~\ref{sec:pol} for comments on other approaches for establishing polynomiality with non-negative coefficients.)
+Section~\ref{sec:aux1} contains the announced auxiliary results which, for the 26 exceptional types, allow a reduction of the conjecture to a finite problem.
 In Section~\ref{sec:Beweis1}, we discuss a few cases which, in a representative manner, demonstrate how to perform the remaining case-by-case verification of the conjecture.
-For full details, we refer the reader to \cite[Sec.~5]{KrMuAE}.
+For full details, we refer the reader to \cite[Sec.~6]{KrMuAE}.
 The second cyclic sieving conjecture is stated in Section~\ref{sec:siev2}.
-Section~\ref{sec:aux2} contains the auxiliary lemmas which, for the 26 exceptional types, allow a reduction of the conjecture to a finite problem, while in Section~\ref{sec:Beweis2} we discuss some representative cases of the remaining case-by-case verification of the conjecture.
-Again, for full details we refer the reader to \cite[Sec.~8]{KrMuAE}.
+Section~\ref{sec:aux2} contains the auxiliary results which, for the 26 exceptional types, allow a reduction of the conjecture to a finite problem, while in Section~\ref{sec:Beweis2} we discuss some representative cases of the remaining case-by-case verification of the conjecture.
+Again, for full details we refer the reader to \cite[Sec.~9]{KrMuAE}.